ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

   </div>
 </div>

-The ``createrawtransaction`` API in Liquid works similar to Bitcoin's raw transactions with the following differences:
+The ``createrawtransaction`` API in Elements works similar to Bitcoin's raw transactions with the following differences:

 1. The intent to create a confidential output is indicated by using a confidential address for the destination.